Try to Capture September

 What will be expansive enough to hold uncooperative September?

 “Yes!
-I have got it now,” I reasoned. ” t is an ODE that will celebrate precocious September!”
+I have got it now,” I reasoned. ” An ODE will celebrate precocious September!”

 The 10-line stanzas of my “Ode for September”